p-wickersham/NYnrg_bid/README.md

 """

 #Analysis Theory
 Bid data submitted to the NYISO must be published and publicly available.
 To protect the identities o

+#Bid records
 **Parameter Data**
 Type Description
 **masked bidder id, NUM**, A numeric (integer) identifier for bidder that can